 - 7. (1.)
-Every direction by an Inspector shall be in writing under 15 his hand, and shall be either delivered to the bee-keeper personally or sent to him by letter addressed to him at his last known place of abode. - (2.)
-Every such direction shall be faithfully complied with by the bee-keeper to whom it is addressed, and, in default of compliance 20 within the time specified, the Inspector may within one month destroy or cause to be destroyed by fire, at the expense of the beekeeper, any bees, hives, and appliances found to be infected with disease.
+Every direction by an Inspector shall be in writing under 15 his hand, and shall be either delivered to the bee-keeper personally or sent to him by registered letter addressed to him at his last known place of abode. - (2.)
+Every such direction shall be faithfully complied with by the bee-keeper to whom it is addressed, and, in default of compliance 20 within the time specified, the Inspector may within one month destroy or cause to be destroyed by fire, at the expense of the bee-keeper, any bees, hives, and appliances found to be infected with disease.

+Intected bees, &c., not to be kept or sold.
 8. No bee-keeper shall-

 (a.)
-Keep or allow to be kept upon any land occupied by him 25 any bees, bee-combs, hives, or appliances infected by disease without immediately taking the proper steps to cure the disease: or by him any bees except in a properly constructed frame hive.
-10. Every person is liable to a fine not exceeding ten pounds who-(a.)
-Obstructs an Inspector in the exercise of his duties under this Act, or refuses to permit the destruction of infected bees and appliances: (b.)
-Fails to comply with any direction given under the provisions of this Act by any Inspector:
+Keep or allow to be kept upon any land occupied by him 25 any bees, bee-combs, hives, or appliances known by him to be infected by disease without immediately taking the proper steps to cure the disease; or

 (b.)
-Sell, barter, or give away any bees er honey or appliances from an apiary infected by disease.
+Sell, barter, or give away any bees or honey or appliances from an apiary known by him to be infected by disease.

-9. No bee-keeper shall, after the expiry of six months from the passing of this Act, keep or allow to be kept on any land occupied
+9. No bee-keeper shall, after the expiry of six months from the passing of this Act, keep or knowingly allow to be kept on any land occupied by him any bees except in a properly constructed frame hive.